-Each of the following non-profit organizations provides a valuable service to communities in need.
+Each of the following organizations provides a valuable music-centered service to communities in need.
 Click on the links for more information, to get involved, or to make a donation.
 To suggest a charity, please refer to the "Submissions" page.

 Hungry For Music is a non-profit music charity that has donated instruments to music programs in low-income areas around the world for over twenty years.
 Founder Jeff Campbell, believes that music has the ability to "transform sadness and aggression into hope."
 Click the link to learn about upcoming events or to make a donation.

 Music and Memory is a non-profit organization that specializes in providing music to the elderly or infirmed.
 Care professionals are trained to help patients remain social and present through “the gift of personalized music.”
 In its decade of existence, Music and Memory has implemented music programs in hundreds of special care locations in the U.S. and Canada.
 Click the link for more information or to donate.